xycabcd/jpm/README.md

 # xycabcd's JPM
 A fork of JPM: Java Package Manager.
-Work in progress..
+Work in progress.

-### Building
+Note that this will be totally different than upstream JPM.